-Revenue from our China commerce retail business in the quarter ended September 30, 2022 was RMB131,222 million (US\$18,447 million), a decrease of 1% compared to RMB131,946 million in the same quarter of 2021.

-Customer management revenue decreased by 7% year-over-year, primarily due to the low single-digit decline of online physical goods GMV generated on Taobao and Tmall, excluding unpaid orders year-over-year, mainly as a result of softer consumption demand, COVID-19 resurgence and restrictions, as well as ongoing competition.
-However, the decline narrowed compared to the prior June quarter as key categories such as apparel and accessories and consumer electronics saw less year-over-year decline.
-Healthcare products and interests-based consumption categories such as outdoor and active gear and pet care continued to exhibit resilient demand.
+Revenue from our China commerce retail business for the six months ended September 30, 2022 was RMB268,199 million (US\$37,703 million), a decrease of 1% compared to RMB272,051 million for the same period of 2021.
+Customer management revenue declined 8% year-over-year, primarily due to mid-single-digit decline of online physical goods GMV generated on Taobao and Tmall, excluding unpaid orders year-over-year, and increased order cancellation due to the impacts from COVID-19 resurgence and restrictions that resulted in supply chain and logistics disruptions, as well as on-going competition.

-Direct sales and others revenue under China commerce retail business in the quarter ended September 30, 2022 was RMB64,725 million (US\$9,099 million), an increase of 6% compared to

-RMB60,815 million in the same quarter of 2021, primarily due to the revenue growth contributed by our Freshippo and Alibaba Health's direct sales businesses.
+Direct sales and others revenue under China commerce retail business for the six months ended September 30, 2022 was RMB129,439 million (US\$18,196 million), achieving year-over-year growth of 7% compared to RMB120,523 million for the same period of 2021.
+The increase was primarily due to the revenue growth contributed by our Freshippo and Alibaba Health's direct sales businesses.